 By spending so much time with the same people, I learned a lot about them.
 I was able to learn what specialties they have so I knew where I could get specific knowledge if needed.
 I have even able to pick up on the idiosyncrasies of individuals, so I knew when the right time to coerce ideas out of them in a safe way was or when to be quiet and let them process ideas in their own head.

 Spending so much time with everyone on a team built strong work and even personal relationships.
 We easily learned about each other and with each other.
-I know I was nervous in the beginning about spending day after day working with together in a team, but it really has been an amazing experience so far that I look forward to every day.
+I know I was nervous in the beginning about spending day after day working together in a team, but it really has been an amazing experience so far that I look forward to every day.

 Stay tuned for more short “What is going right” posts.